City-of-Turku/rw-apiproxy/README.md

  createuser --pwprompt --encrypted --no-createrole --no-createdb rv4api createdb --encoding=UTF8 --owner=rv4api rv4api

+You can generate suitable keys with openssl: openssl rand -hex 64

 ## Responses
 All response bodies are in JSON and HTTP error codes are used to report success and failure accordingly.